rickard-lnu/1DV610-L3/test-report.md

 **Project:** Statistics Calculator (L3)
 **Tester:** Rickard M
-**Date:** 2025-11-18
+**Last updated:** 2025-11-21
 **Version:** 1.0.0

 ## Summary

-All 10 requirements have been verified through manual tests, and all have passed.
+All 9 requirements have been verified through manual tests, and all have passed.
 The application works as expected and handles both normal scenarios and edge cases correctly.

 ## Test Environment